 Finishing university is a significant milestone to achieve.
-As much as you look forward to your next step, it also means saying goodbye to your life as a student and saying goodbye to friends.
-As you review your time at university, you may experience mixed emotions as it is the end of what has become a familiar environment and routine.
+As much as you look forward to your next step, it also means saying goodbye to your life as a student and to your friends.
+As you review your time at university, you may experience mixed emotions, as it is the end of what has become a familiar environment and routine.

-Managing the transition phase – when ending something and starting something new – requires trusting our capacity to deal with the uncertainty of new situations.
+Managing the transition phase—between ending something and starting something new— requires trusting our capacity to deal with the uncertainty of new situations.
 We need to prepare to meet new people and establish new relationships, and whenever going through change, it is essential to develop new routines that support our health and wellbeing (Bridges, 2004).

 You are likely to be thinking about your next steps.
-Perhaps you already are planning to apply for jobs, or you may be taking time to consider your options.
-Not everyone is sure of what they would like to do after university, and particularly now, there is so much uncertainty due to the pandemic.
+Perhaps you are already planning to apply for jobs, or you may be taking time to consider your options.
+Not everyone is sure of what they would like to do after university, so maintaining an open mind helps to look for opportunities.

 Managing the transition to life after university

-Acknowledge feelings: It is normal to feel mixed feelings as you say goodbye to friends and the lifestyle you created while at university.
-It is a time of anticipation, wondering about how things will unfold and a bit of apprehension as you move into unfamiliar territory.
+Acknowledge feelings: It is normal to feel mixed emotions as you say goodbye to friends and the lifestyle you created while at university.
+It is a time of anticipation, wondering about how things will unfold, and a bit of apprehension as you move into unfamiliar territory.

-As human beings, we do not like change as it brings uncertainty, and many would like to have some idea of what to expect to plan.
+As human beings, we do not like change, as it brings uncertainty, and many would like to have some idea of what to expect in the future.
 So, if we are not sure, we can keep this in mind to remind us that what we are feeling is part of the transition process.

-Reflecting on your experiences and giving space to thoughts and feelings will help to deal with setbacks.
+Reflecting on your experiences and giving space to your thoughts and feelings will help you deal with setbacks.
 A helpful strategy is to look at all the variety of different ideas that may come to mind.

 Keep an open mind: Imagine the road ahead that goes around a curve, like a path through a garden.
 At the starting point, we are not sure where the road will take us, but we have a general sense of direction.